adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

     faces = MTCNN.detect_faces(image)
 ```

-3. **Face Embeddings**: After face extraction we will fetch the face embedding using [FaceNet](https://github.com/davidsandberg/facenet).
+3. **Model Creation**: After face extraction we will fetch the face embedding using [FaceNet](https://github.com/davidsandberg/facenet).
 Downloaded the model [here](https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn).
 After running this code for all the faces in train and test folders, we can save the embeddings using [np.saves_compressed](https://numpy.org/doc/stable/reference/generated/numpy.savez_compressed.html)

 ```python
     # The Dimension of the input has to be increased as the model expects input in the form (Sample size, 160, 160,3)